The way we buy things has changed for good.

 In order to take the business to the next level, she decided to specialise in blog management services for small businesses, and re-launched as Content Boost in 2018.

-In her spare time, she keeps fit with outdoor bootcamps and yoga, volunteers with a local disability charity, SensationALL, and teaches saxophone and piano lessons.
+In her spare time, she keeps fit with outdoor bootcamps and yoga and volunteers with a local disability charity, SensationALL.

 Paula is our Content Co-ordinator.
 She’s originally from Ireland, but now lives in Cambridgeshire with her husband, three children and collie pup, Leah.